"#metoo is just the tip of the iceberg in our powerful fight for consent, not just over our own bodies but over the body of our planet."

 In December 2010 Bolivia passed the Law for the Rights of Mother Earth.

-This law needs to be embraced by every government on earth and if we can direct our rage about lack of consent in our own lives and in the life of our great planet into lobbying for this law, and all the societal changes it entails then we may have a chance to bring things back into balance before it is too late.
+This Bolivian law needs to be embraced by every government on earth, starting with New Zealand.
+If we can direct our rage about lack of consent in our own lives and in the life of the planet into lobbying for this law, and all the societal changes it entails then we may have a chance to bring things back into balance before it is too late.

-We think we have time but it is our survival as humans on this planet that is as stake.
+We think we have time but our survival as humans on this planet is at stake.
 Mother Earth has time frames that we cannot even comprehend.
 She can wait us out without effort and her body and systems will regenerate quickly once we are gone.

 Living on this planet is about give and take, it is about understanding that nature and Mother Earth are what sustain us.
-There is a balance that must be created through new ways of looking at our lives, through community, through building our lives sustainably, and through a navigation of what consent means for our Great Mother.
+There is a balance that must be created through new ways of looking at our lives, through the community, through building our lives sustainably, and through the navigation of what consent means for both our bodies and the larger body of Mother Earth.

 On a practical level we can start with bringing the need for a Law for the Rights of Mother Earth into our consciousness.
 Let's learn about it and think about it and talk about it with our families and friends, debate it, and understand the concepts behind its creation.

-We can draw great wisdom and strength from our own indigenous guardians, our Maori, our tangata whenua who have preserved their ancestral knowledge and culture in such a unique and powerful way.
-It is time we let that knowledge lead us back into a reciprocal relationship with the planet on which we live
+We can draw great wisdom and strength from our own indigenous guardians, our Tangata Whenua who have preserved ancestral knowledge and culture in a unique and powerful way.
+It is time we used that knowledge to lead us back into a reciprocal relationship with the planet on which we live.

 Let's look at how this law works in Bolivia and lets lobby our own politicians to implement the same idea in our own countries.

 This is an achievable step.
-It is a way to bring the needs and rights of our great mother into the minds of each one of us.
+It is a way to bring the needs and rights of our great mother into law so that she is afforded the same basic dignity that we as humans enjoy every day.

-When we bring the rights of our precious mother earth into our law making, we are ensuring that her health and preservation are carried forth so that our great, great, great, grandchildren are able to inherit this beautiful planet and act as compassionate caretakers of their living, breathing, sacred and unique home.
+When we bring the rights of our mother earth into our law-making, we are ensuring that her health and preservation are carried forth so that our grandchildren are able to inherit this planet and act as caretakers of their living, breathing, sacred and unique home.